qwertologe/myradio/README.md

   * Use a network only runlevel or even better: Do not install an X server.
 It may be possible with [Minibian](https://minibianpi.wordpress.com/) in the future (Jessie will be released soon) or [Raspbian network install](https://github.com/debian-pi/raspbian-ua-netinst).
 This will reduce boot time and the time for software upgrades and at last the writes on your SD-card.
   * Configure your raspberry for read-only operation.
 This helps if you have temporary power outage and eliminates problems with your SD-card.
 Use tmpfs for `myradio.ini`, configure `post_save_cmd` and consider parameter '-f' for the shutdown/reboot commands.
+  * At least use `noatime` option for your filesystems
   * Have a look at the [prerequisites](#PREREQUISITE) and setup.sh as a starting point
   * If you use a distribution with systemd and have problems mounting a NFS volume timely - here is a solution: